cake-contrib/CakeContrib.Guidelines/docs/input/settings/index.md

 ## General

 ### ProjectType
-A project can be one of two types: `addin` or `module`.
+A project can be one of different types: `addin`, `module`, `recipe` or `other`.
 Some rules have different behavior for different project types.
-The project type is automatically detected.
+The project type is automatically detected but can be overridden.

+The rules on how project type detection is done are as follows (first matching rule applies):
+* Projects not referencing `Cake.Core` or `Cake.Common` are always of type `other`
+* Project names (AssemblyName, PackageId) starting with `Cake.` and ending in `.Module` will be treated as `module`
+* Project names (AssemblyName, PackageId) starting with `Cake.` and ending in `.Recipe` will be treated as `recipe`
+* Project names (AssemblyName, PackageId) starting with `Cake.` will be treated as `addin`
+* All other projects are of type `other`

 To override auto-detection use the following:

 ```xml
 <PropertyGroup>